Chocolate Buttercream Frosting

 Equipment Tip

-If you don’t have a bain-marie or double boiler to melt the chocolate, you can easily set a heatproof bowl or pan over another pan.
+If you don’t have a bain-marie or double boiler to melt the chocolate, you can easily set a heatproof bowl or pan over another pan of hot water.
 (I prefer one with a long handle, like in the photo.)

 Whipping Tips